-As the CEO of Onnit, Aubrey Marcus has a reputation for finding things that people want and making them more want-able.
-Whether it was taking the nootropic game to a new level with the creation of the best-selling Alpha Brain, or casting sculptures of ferocious primates into kettlebells for the Primal Kettlebells line, Marcus doesn’t try to reinvent the wheel but rather finds ways to make it roll a little smoother—or with a little more style.
+As the founder of Onnit, Aubrey Marcus has a reputation for finding things that people want and making them more want-able.
+Whether it was taking the nootropic game to a new level with the creation of the best-selling Alpha BRAIN®, or casting sculptures of ferocious primates into kettlebells for the Primal Kettlebells line, Marcus doesn’t try to reinvent the wheel but rather finds ways to make it roll a little smoother—or with a little more style.

 That’s the idea behind his new clothing line, the Aubrey Marcus Collection: taking classic men’s fashions and adding the details that make something as simple as a cotton T-shirt turn heads, and, more importantly, express how you want to look and feel better than any off-the-rack clothes could.
 The line represents a long journey Marcus has taken to find his own authentic sense of style, and he hopes it will help you do the same.